keidrych/www/_ministry/living-knowledge.md

   * s101  Solemnisation of marriage by unauthorised person
 * ICCPR Article 23(3) No marriage shall be entered into without the free and full consent of the intending spouses.

-For transparency, let it be known that under threats and intimidation, in 2012, the person *Keidrych Charles Stanbury Oates* was placed in a frustrated ménage à trois necrophiliac marriage contract with the State of VICTORIA in contravention of the man, *Keidrych's*, faith and beliefs.
+For transparency, let it be known that under threats and intimidation, in 2012, the person *keidrych charles stanbury oates* was placed in a frustrated ménage à trois necrophiliac marriage contract with the State of VICTORIA in contravention of the man, *keidrych's*, faith and beliefs.
 This contract, as a frustrated contract, is voided as discussed in of assumpsit social contract.

 ## of agents representing dead legal fiction(s)